upsidedownlabs/upsidedownlabs.github.io/_sources/courses/neuroscience-basics-for-biopotential-signals/module-1/index.rst

     Overview of the brainstem

-.. admonition:: Blood brain barrier (BBB)
+.. admonition:: Blood Brain Barrier (BBB)

  - It is a highly selective, protective barrier that separates the circulating blood from the brain and fluid in the central nervous system (CNS).
  - It protects the brain from toxins, pathogens, and fluctuations in blood composition (e.g., hormones, neurotransmitters, potassium).